 | Request Expiry Time | seconds |

-| Search Area | meters (max search radius) |
+| Initial Search Radius | meters (where the search starts) |

 Broadcast Options (when Broadcast is selected)